Some notes

 *--Katerina calms him.
 He turns the subject to drinking, but approves the idea of

-the Academy.
+the Academy

 *--A dispatch interrupts the dinner.
-Peter learns that Demidov is a thief.
+Peter learns that Demidov is a thief

-*--By implication, Peter sought to protect workers from abuse.
+*--By implication, Peter sought to protect workers from abuse

-*--Peter sends Yaguzhinskii to the Urals to
+*--Peter sends Yaguzhinskii to the Urals to investigate

 Scene four

-The scene shifts to Ural
+The scene shifts to Ural Mountains and the Nev'ianskii factory there

 Scene five

-Rebelling workers attack Demidov's fine house where
+Rebelling workers attack Demidov's fine house where Yaguzhinskii is dining

-*--Yaguzhinskii takes command of the regiment sent with him and orders the rebels
+*--Yaguzhinskii takes command of the regiment sent with him and orders the rebels to disperse

-*--Among the rebels was an old-timer who appealed to the soldiers not to shoot
+*--Among the rebels was an old-timer who appealed to the soldiers not to shoot their "brothers"

-their "brothers".
-[The rebellious cause was thus extended from workers
+*--[The rebellious cause was thus extended from workers to soldiers, and represented a tradition]

-*--Troop discipline finally holds, however, and they
+*--Troop discipline finally holds, however, and they fire

-revolutionary virtues of the workers?]
+of the workers?]

 *--Some rebels escape (first from flood, now from fire), having received weapons

-and horses from sympathetic troops.
+and horses from sympathetic troops

 *--They ride through the Siberian woods, out into the open Ural foothills to

-freedom, to the wild cossack steppes.
+freedom, to the wild Cossack steppes

 Scene six

-Peter's office is something of a workshop.
+Back in Petersburg, Peter's office is something of a workshop.
 He is busy with

-*--Yaguzhinskii reports to Peter about
+*--Yaguzhinskii is back and reports to Peter about

 instances of corruption connected with Demidov's enterprises

-*--Yaguzhinskii directly implicates Menshikov who stands nervously at Yaguzhinskii's side throughout the report.
+*--Yaguzhinskii directly implicates Menshikov who stands nervously at

-eastern edges of Siberia to discover whether Asia and America are linked.
+*--He sends an expedition to the far eastern edges of Siberia to discover whether Asia

-Lake canal, with the aim to open the sea route from the Baltic and down the
+*--He orders the construction of the Ladoga Lake canal, with the aim to open the sea route from the Baltic and down the

-*--Fiddling with his clay pipe, Peter turns his anger on Menshikov, but the old
+*--Fiddling with his clay pipe, Peter turns his anger on Menshikov, but the old friendship holds

 *--Tolstoy arrives to report that Europe is upset with

 Russia.
-Peter is tickled to hear the phrase "upset with Russia".
+Peter is tickled to hear the phrase "upset with Russia"

 *--Europeans are plotting against Russian successes, and Aleksei in Naples exile

-has become a pawn in this big game.
-(Aleksei's affection for the old ways now
+has become a pawn in this big game

-both a domestic and international threat to Peter.)
+*--[Aleksei's affection for the old ways now both a domestic and international threat to Peter]

 *--Peter twitches in a way we have been growing to dread.
 All that power, and it

-might erupt at any moment.
+might erupt at any moment

 Scene seven

-Russian merchants complain = they cannot handle foreign
+Russian merchants complain = they cannot handle foreign merchants on their own

 *--Peter sets off for the tavern with this problem in mind.